Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Reuters reported that the Assad regime was warned by Russia (after Russia was warned by Trump) of the impending US strike, and was able to mostly evacuate the target.

-- Tillerson attended a G7 meeting, where he was a dissenting voice on imposing more sanctions on Russia.
+- Secretary of State Tillerson attended a G7 meeting, where he was a dissenting voice on imposing more sanctions on Russia.
 Tillerson said of Russia’s involvement in Ukraine, “Why should U.S. taxpayers be interested in Ukraine?”

 - Tillerson ditched his press pool while meeting with Putin.
 Tillerson claimed he and Putin found very little to agree on.